melisayhan/trendyol-test-repo/README.md

 ## Running the tests

-For runing tests for login and image check:
+For running tests for login and image check:

 - Get in the directory project directory on terminal. (cd ../data-driven-test/Tests)